 (Read the full New Relic sequence here)

-Action: Set up an automated email sequence that can run alongside a manual one, offering help to the most common issues new users experience.
+Action: Set up an automated email sequence that can run alongside a manual one, offering help to the most common issues new users and potential/paying customers experience.

 Identify the most common stumbling blocks for new users and educate